cph-ms782/Course-Assignment-1/README.md

 # CA 1
 [![Build Status](https://travis-ci.org/cph-ms782/Course-Assignment-1.svg?branch=master)](https://travis-ci.org/cph-ms782/Course-Assignment-1)

-This project cosists of and index page and a groupContract page.
+This project consists of an index page and a groupContract page.

 The index page starts out with a table of our group members that can be sorted by clicking the tables heads.
 It also has buttons that changes the content of the page, a button that changes it to content relating to jokes and a button that changes it to content ralating to cars, aswell as a button that gets you back to the group content.